 Dr Tayla Degan is a Postdoctoral Fellow at the National Drug and Alcohol Research Centre (NDARC), University of New South Wales.
-She is also a registered clinical psychologist working in private practice.
+She is also a registered Clinical Psychologist working in private practice.

 She is currently involved in stimulant research at NDARC and is working on projects which include the Tina Trial.
 She has expertise in working with people accessing substance use disorder treatment and mental health services.
-She has experience in working across multiple research trials and projects, including a NSW Health funded randomised controlled trial- the Continuing Care Project, which examined the effectiveness of a telephone-based continuing care intervention for people discharged from residential substance use disorder treatment services.
+She has experience working across multiple research trials and projects, including a NSW Health funded randomised controlled trial- the Continuing Care Project, which examined the effectiveness of a telephone-based continuing care intervention for people discharged from residential substance use disorder treatment services.
 She also has experience in the evaluation of health services such as residential rehabilitation.
 Her PhD focused on the health literacy of people accessing specialist mental health and substance use disorder treatment services.

-She has previously worked as a clinical psychologist for Corrective Services NSW.
+She has previously worked as a Clinical Psychologist for Corrective Services NSW.
 In this role, she specialised in the assessment and treatment of people in custody who experienced serious mental health such as schizophrenia and psychosis.

 She has previously conducted lectures in psychology for the University of Wollongong and Charles Darwin University.